markusressel/ESPHome-QuinLED-An-Penta-Mini-Motion-Light-with-Day-Schedule/README.md

 ## Day/Night Schedule

-The day/night schedule into account both user-configurable "morning time" and "night time", as well as the state of the sun (below or above horizon).
+The day/night schedule takes into account both user-configurable "morning time" and "night time", as well as the state of the sun (below or above horizon).
+Based on these inputs a "schedule state" is determined, which defines the brightness and color temperature of the light.
+The schedule state includes the following states:

+- `day`
+- `transition`
+- `night`

 ![Day Night Schedule](./images/DayNight-Schedule.svg)